 If you want to monetize what you don’t want to do anymore…

-It’s not your passion.
-You have the skill, so people naturally come to you looking for advice.
-Instead of begrudgingly giving them your rates and getting started on a project you’re not passionate about, you can teach them how to market themselves.
+You may have a skill that people naturally come to you looking for advice.
+But perhaps it’s not your passion.
+Instead of giving them your rates and getting started on a project you’re not passionate about, you can teach them how to market themselves.

 Package all of your marketing knowledge into one online course and whenever anyone reaches out asking for your expertise, refer them to your product.